TiagoAlves191/DPAR/README.md

 When a potential **crowd gathering** is detected — i.e., when the average distance between detected individuals falls below a predefined threshold — the system:

+- Detects objetcs assimiled as people,
+- Calculates the middle point of the object,
+- Draws a bounding box around the object,
 - Connects detected bounding boxes with **red lines**,
 - **Saves a snapshot** of the current frame,
 - **Stores the data** in a database for later review,